Simoes-Costa-Lab/conda_setup/README.md

-# py3-7_conda
+# Conda Setup
-A conda environment file for uniform environment setup across users.
+A repository containing an automatic installation of two different conda environments (py27 and py37) for easy user setup.